Paul-Browne/BP-plus/README.md

-## PBBP
+## BoilerPlate +

-Paul Browne's Boiler Plate

-Built on top of the popular HTML5 Boilerplate with 1.4kb of helper scripts adding functionality such as;
+#####Ok.
+So Whats the plus?

+Basically it adds

 1. Responsive image replacement
-2. Images the can mimic background-size:cover; background-position:center center;
+2. Better &lt;img&gt; control
 3. Full screen containers
 4. Vertically centered elements
 5. Scalable typography
-6. Stopping FOUC (flashes of unstyled content) and page yank
+6. Stopping FOUC and page yank

-Also includes an iconfont compiled from [icomoon](https://icomoon.io/), Open Sans and Libre Baskerville from [Google fonts](https://www.google.com/fonts#UsePlace:use/Collection:Libre+Baskerville:400italic|Open+Sans:400,600)
+7. A simple Grid System
+8. Better fonts, inc an icon font

 [DEMO](https://rawgit.com/Paul-Browne/PBBP/master/index.html)

 #### 1. Responsive Image Replacement

-[A simple script](https://github.com/Paul-Browne/responsive-images.js) that swaps out images depending on the width of the image's *container*.
+[A simple script](https://github.com/Paul-Browne/responsive-images.js) that swaps out images depending on the width of the image's *container* and the device's pixel ratio.
 You can specify as many, or as few breakpoints as you like.
 The placeholder image should be of sufficient size ie. 1024x768, but of low quality ~ 20kb.
 Having a placeholder image is optional.

 ```html